if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Event Payload

  * `VRTK_ControllerReference controllerReference` - The reference to the controller doing the interaction.
- * `GameObject target` - The GameObject of the interactable object that is being interacted with by the controller.
+ * `GameObject target` - The GameObject of the Interactable Object that is being interacted with.

 ### Class Methods